-In June of 2016, the Iowa Department of Public Health approved the use of the Botvin Life Skills Training Curriculum at the Van Buren Community Jr. /Sr. High School to address underage drinking and underage binge drinking in Van Buren County.
-On July 20, 2016, the Van Buren Community School Board approved the implementation of the program in the 7th and 8th grade Explorer Rotation beginning in the 2016-17 school year with the 7th-grade class.
-In the 2017-18 school year both the 7th and 8th Grade students will be participating in this program as the Life Skills Curriculum builds on the information provided each year.
+In June of 2016 the Iowa Department of Public Health approved the use of the Botvin Life Skills Training Curriculum at the Van Buren Community Jr. /Sr. High School to address underage drinking and underage binge drinking in Van Buren County.
+On July 20, 2016 the Van Buren Community School Board approved the implementation of the program in the 7th and 8th grade Explore Rotation.
+In the 2016-17 school year both grades completed the Level I curriculum.
+In the 2017-18 school year the 7th Grade students will complete Level I and the 8th Grade students will complete Level II as the Life Skills Curriculum builds on the information provided each year.

 The program learning objectives area as follows:

 · Personal Self-Management Skills: Students develop skills that help them enhance self-esteem, develop problem-solving abilities, reduce stress and anxiety, and manage anger.

 · General Social Skills: Students gain skills to meet personal challenges such as overcoming shyness, communicating clearly, building relationships, and avoiding violence.